zhixin9001/2021-SAA/note/tips.md

 - AWS Elastic Beanstalk
     - an easy-to-use service for deploying and scaling web applications and services developed with Java, .NET, PHP, Node.js, Python, Ruby, Go, and Docker on familiar servers such as Apache, Nginx, Passenger, and IIS.
     - Simply upload your code and Elastic Beanstalk automatically handles the deployment, from capacity provisioning, load balancing, auto-scaling to application health monitoring.
+- Cloudwatch
+    - CloudWatch Events can be used to monitor the state change of EC2 Instances
+- The best and most secure option is to place the database in a private subnet
+- 多选，看清需要选几个，别漏了